Mearkatz/sieves/README.md

-A Rust template for a simple library that adds two numbers.
-Has what I consider sensible lints for most libraries.
+A helper Rust library I made to multi-thread a prime sieve.